Subscribe

 Generative AI cost

 The amount of computing resources required for training large AI models doubles every 3.5 months.
 The foundation models’ complexity is changing, too.
-For instance, in 2016, Bert-Large was trained with 340 million parameters.
+For instance, in 2016, BERT-Large was trained with 340 million parameters.
 In comparison, OpenAI’s GPT-3 model was trained with around 175 billion parameters.

 The good news is that foundation models are there already, which makes it relatively easy for businesses to start experimenting with them while optimizing generative AI implementation costs.